AntoniaOancea/IntroductionToRobotics/README.md

 <details>
   <summary>See details</summary>

-  ### This assignment involves using a 4 digit 7 segment display to implement a stopwatcher timer with a functionality for saving laps.
+  ### This assignment involves using a 4 digits 7 segment display to implement a stopwatcher timer with a functionality for saving laps.
   ### Components:
       • 4 digit 7-segment display
       • 3 buttons